CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

+--8<-- "rahtibeta_announcement.md"
 There are several reasons to make your own docker image, but mostly there are two.
 The application you want to run does not have a docker image available, or there is an image available, but it is not working on OpenShift.
 Due to the fact that OpenShift is designed to be a shared cluster, where users from different teams will run applications in the same hardware, OpenShift has to add limitations and runs things differently than in a standard Kubernetes cluster.

-Rahti 2's registry has an image size limit of 5GB.
+Rahti's registry has an image size limit of 5GB.
 The bigger is an image, the worse the experience is to work with it.
 It takes more time to pull, and it fills up the image's cache of the node faster.
 An image more than 1GB is already considered a very big image.
-See the article about [keeping docker images small](keeping_docker_images_small.md)
+See the article about [keeping docker images small](./keeping_docker_images_small.md)

 ## Building images locally